hmgle/graftcp/README.md

                     Path of fifo to communicate with graftcp-local.
                     Default: /tmp/graftcplocal.fifo
   -b --blackip-file=<black-ip-file-path>
-                    The IP in black-ip-file will connect direct -w --whiteip-file=<white-ip-file-path>
+                    The IP/CIDR in black-ip-file will connect direct -w --whiteip-file=<white-ip-file-path>
-                    Only redirect the connect that destination ip in the white-ip-file to SOCKS5
+                    Only redirect the connect that destination IP/CIDR in the white-ip-file to SOCKS5
   -n --not-ignore-local
                     Connecting to local is not changed by default, this option will redirect it to SOCKS5